fiquell/fiquell.com/README.md

 Copyright &copy; 2023 Fiquell.
 All rights reserved.

-Thank you for gracing this space with your presence and enjoying the creative world of [Fiquell](https://fiquell.com).
-Your support is truly inspiring!
-:rainbow:
+Enjoy your journey through the artistic world of [Fiquell](https://fiquell.com), to delve deeper into the creative world.
+Your support is inspiring, and I thank you for being here. :rainbow: